 will be on display and set to BBC time.
 All timing for the Pegularities will be by reference to this clock.

-enter your NAS (a speed in miles per hour to one decimal place)
+enter your start time and NAS (a speed in miles per hour - choose

-if appropraite, on your Pegularity Sheet and wait for your time to appear on the clock before departing.
+on your Pegularity Sheet, and wait for your time to appear on the clock

 Follow the Route Instructions.
 This may be a map or a

 description of the route to follow.
 The instructions may require you to

 record Route Checks on your Pegularity Sheet as confirmation that

 Route Checks will be small green boards (about 2" by